IT3049C-Students/js-tooling-lab-IanHegarty/README.md

 - [ ] submit the repository link on Canvas

 ## Self-Evaluation:
-how many points out of 10 do you deserve on this assignment:
+how many points out of 10 do you deserve on this assignment: 7

 ## Self-Reflection:
+This lab was a little confusing at parts.
+I tried to follow along but kept getting errors.

 ### How long it took me to finish this?
+2.5hours